kuangyu0801/kuangyu0801.github.io/README.md

 Arrays.fill(array, value);

 // int[][] intervals = new int[SIZE0][SIZE1];
-// sorting the array using the comparator, this is done b Arrays.sort(intervals, (x1, x2)->x1[0] - x2[0]);
+// sorting the array using the comparator, this is done by using Lambda function
+// sorting the array of array according to the 1st element of inner array.
+Arrays.sort(intervals, (x1, x2)->x1[0] - x2[0]);
 ```
 ###  List